-We have more than 100 qualified, accredited therapists working with us, offering counselling, psychotherapy and psychology on a short-term and open-ended basis.
+We have more than 100 qualified, accredited therapists working with us, offering counselling, psychotherapy, psychology and psychiatry on a short-term and open-ended basis.
 If you’re looking for support, we can help you find the right therapist to suit your availability and your budget.
 You just need to call 020 8673 4545 and our friendly reception team will find you the right match.
 You don’t need a GP referral if you’re looking for a private therapist.

 We aim to support the diverse community of London, helping to make therapy widely available.
 That’s why we also offer counselling at low cost if you’re on benefits or a modest income.
 We are also a private healthcare provider.
 Ask our reception team for more details when you call to book.

 Our specialist services include addiction, anger management, bereavement, children and adolescents, couples, LGBT, multilingual and sex & relationships.
-We also provide coaching, psychiatry, speech & language clinics, and personal development workshops.
+We also provide speech & language and nutritional therapy clinics, and personal development workshops.

 The first step is to find a therapist you can work with.
 If you’d like to make a start, check out our team of therapists to see which one appeals to you, and has the experience and expertise for the issues you’re bringing to therapy.